 At the graduate level, increasing numbers of students must be engaged in interdisciplinary research that includes broad spatial and temporal perspectives.
 To achieve this goal, we can work to integrate best practices learned from programs that focus primarily on either interdisciplinary work or long-term research.
 For example, a recent evaluation of NSF's Interdisciplinary Graduate Education and Research Traineeship (IGERT) program concludes that students trained in IGERT programs receive different experiences than those in traditional single disciplinary degree programs, which better prepare them for the science of the future (Abt Assoc.
 2006).
 Further, these programs have catalyzed cultural and institutional change that further facilitates interdisciplinary research and education.
-Likewise, LTER graduate students develop their research over these scales (Box 12).
+Likewise, LTER graduate students develop their research projects in the context of long-term and often broad spatial scales and engage in synthetic research over these scales (Box 12).
 Both of these programs begin to address national concerns about preparing scientists to lead American competitiveness in the global economy and on global scale science and technology initiatives (COSEPOP 2005).
 The issues described by the ISSE, however, will require graduate student training that includes both interdisciplinarity and long-term, spatially distributed research.
-The urban LTER programs-Central Arizona Phoenix and Baltimore Ecosystem Study-both have fully-integrated social science components in their long-term research.
-Similarly, the American Society of Limnology and Oceanography has actively promoted improving interdisciplinary education through two prominent graduate programs: DIALOG (Dissertations Initiative for the Advancement of Limnology and Oceanography), which integrates across the full range of aquatic sciences; and DISCCRS (pronounced "discourse"; Dissertations Initiative for the Advancement of Climate Change
+The urban LTER programs-Central Arizona Phoenix and Baltimore Ecosystem Study-both fully-integrated social science components in their long-term research.
+Similarly, the American Society of Limnology and Oceanography has improving actively promoted interdisciplinary education through two prominent graduate programs: DIALOG (Dissertations Initiative for the Advancement of Limnology and Oceanography), which integrates across the full range of aquatic sciences; and DISCCRS (pronounced "discourse"; Initiative Dissertations for the Advancement of Climate Change